 Usability Issue: Users need to recall what they selected previously.
 For example, the "add to order" page did not include the product name.
 The pages did not inherit the information from previous pages.

-LEARN FROM MARKETING LEAD COMPETITOR
+LEARN FROM MARKETING LEAD COMPETITOR Competitor Benchmark

 We selected McDonald’s and Taco Bell as competitor benchmarks and noticed that McDonald's achieves the 'Add to Order' page within 2 clicks, and Taco Bell achieves the 'Add to Order' within 1 click.